Rohnerville Airport: Facilities and aircraft

 For the year ending in October 2004, the airport had 27,500 aircraft operations, an average of 75 per day, all of which were general aviation.
 There were 36 aircraft based at this airport: 86% single engine, 11% multi-engine and 3% helicopters.
+18 county-owned hangers are located at Rohnerville Airport.

-Cal Fire has an air base with an OV-10 Bronco and a S-2T airtanker based there.
+Cal Fire provides wildfire suppression support using its air base at the airport with an OV-10 Bronco and a S-2T airtanker based there.
+Rohnerville Airport "has the longest and widest runway of all Humboldt County general aviation airports enabling it to accommodate larger aircraft".
+It is also used for medical evacuations and other emergency services.